 - Abnormal violent shaking of the engine – this is commonly experienced from a bent crankshaft.

 - The engine starts performing poorly – a typical symptom when there are leaks past the piston seals.

 Signs of a Seized Engine

 - Broken piston rod piercing through the engine block

 - A loud breaking sound commonly experienced when the crankshaft breaks and immediately the engine stops running

 - The engine fails to kick off, even on a full tank with a fully-charged battery and new spark-plugs, while all the other battery-power operated accessories are fully functional.
 This typically happens when the piston jams inside the cylinder.

-- If you're lucky and the damage is not significant, your vehicle will kick back into life immediately once you top up the engine oil.
-So check your engine oil, top it up, and test if the engine will start.
-It may also be essential to check the cause of your engine oil level going low.
-You may probably be having an oil leak that requires fixing.
+So, check your engine oil, top it up, and test if the engine will start.
+You may also need to check the cause of your engine oil level going low.
+If it’s an oil leak, make sure you get it fixed ASAP.

-- Unfortunately for most vehicles, once they start stalling, the damage is usually already severe and requires changing of the affected engine parts.
-Check which affected parts need replacing: it may be the worn-out cylinder sleeves, piston rings, the piston head, the piston rod, the bearings, or the crankshaft.
-Replace the part with quality spare parts and if possible with Original Equipment Manufacturer - OEM parts.
+Unfortunately for most vehicles, once they start stalling, the damage is usually already severe and requires changing the affected engine parts.
+Check which affected parts need replacing; it may be worn-out cylinder sleeves, piston rings, piston head, piston rod, bearings, or crankshaft.

 Use high-quality parts because you don’t want frequent repeats of this problem.
 If possible, use genuine or OEM parts.